xmas-ar/xNMS/docs/source/base/installation.md

 #### `vault` section

-For eNMS to use a Vault to store all sensitive data (user and network credentials), one must set the `active` variable to `true`, provide an address and export:
+For xNMS to use a Vault to store all sensitive data (user and network credentials), one must set the `active` variable to `true`, provide an address and export: